-DSLRs are primarily intended for photography use, and take photographs at a higher resolution than their video recording is capable of.
+DSLRs are primarily intended for photography use and take photographs at a higher resolution than their video recording can.

-So if you go the route of the DSLR, as an added bonus, you have the opportunity to learn about photography along the way, much of it highly relevant to capturing quality video.
+So, if you go the route of the DSLR, as a bonus, you can learn about photography along the way, which is highly relevant to capturing quality video.

-Both DSLRs and camcorders can be effective tools for making YouTube videos or vlogging, depending on what you plan to film and how you want it to look.
+Both mirrorless hybrid cameras and camcorders can be effective tools for making YouTube videos or vlogging, depending on what you plan to film and how you want it to look.

-And no matter which type of camera you end up choosing, it won’t be the only piece of gear you will need.
+And no matter which type of camera you choose, it won’t be the only gear you will need.

-It’s easy enough to get started though, just grab a camera and start recording.
+It’s easy enough to get started, though; grab a camera and start recording.

 Consider what kind of content you plan to produce and start from there; do you plan to travel frequently with your camera?

 Maybe size is an important consideration.
-Do you need strong stabilization or do you plan to mostly shoot on a tripod?
+Do you need strong stabilization or plan to shoot on a tripod mostly?

-If you’re an aspiring YouTuber or vlogger, you should read our Ultimate Guide To The Tools And Equipment Youtubers Use.
+If you’re an aspiring YouTuber or vlogger, read our Ultimate Guide To The Tools And Equipment Youtubers Use.

 Are DSLRs or Camcorders Better for Audio?

-Audio is one of the most important factors to consider when choosing a camera.
+Audio is one of the most important factors when choosing a camera.
 After all, audio is half of the experience of watching a video.